tony-a/quantum-computing-notes/README.md

   - 9.64: Toffoli gate, and other multi-controlled general gates.

 - **Section 10:**
-An examination of qiskit and its features
+An examination of qiskit, its features and how to run code on real quantum computers on IBM Quantum.

 ---
+---

 ### [Cheat Sheet](https://github.com/tony-a/quantum-computing-notes/tree/main/cheat_sheet):
 A collection of basic definitions, terminology and common gates.

+---
 ---

 ### Random learning materials:
 A collection of videos and lectures I've found to be helpful on the theory and application of Quantum Computing.
 Most cover the concepts at a high level in laymen terms.